-Exhibit No. Exhibit Index 10.17# Form of Amended and Restated Employment Agreement (8) 10.18† Letter Agreement, dated as of July 20, 2018, by and between the Company and Regeneron Pharmaceuticals, Inc. and the corresponding Form of Co-Development and Co-Promotion Agreement, by and between the Company and Regeneron Pharmaceuticals, Inc. (9) 10.19† Agreement and Amendment to License and Collaborative Research Agreement, dated as of December 3, 2018, by and between Novartis and the Company (10) 10.20 First Amendment to Lease, dated as of April 5, 2019, by and between the Company and MIT 130 Brookline Leasehold LLC.
-(11) 10.21# Second Amended and Restated Non-Employee Director Compensation Policy 21.1 Subsidiaries of the Registrant 23.1 Consent of Deloitte & Touche LLP, Independent Registered Public Accounting Firm 31.1 Certification of Chief Executive Officer pursuant to Rules 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Chief Financial Officer pursuant to Rules 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certifications pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of The Sarbanes- Oxley Act of 2002, by John M. Leonard, M.D., President and Chief Executive Officer of the Company, and Glenn Goddard, Executive Vice President, Chief Financial Officer of the Company (12) 101.INS Inline XBRL Instance Document.
+No. Exhibit Index 10.19† Agreement and Amendment to License and Collaborative Research Agreement, dated as of December 3, 2018, by and between Novartis and the Company (10) 10.20 First Amendment to Lease, dated as of April 5, 2019, by and between the Company and MIT 130 Brookline Leasehold LLC.
+(11) 10.21# Third Amended and Restated Non-Employee Director Compensation Policy 10.22 Lease Agreement, by and between the Registrant and 281-295 Albany Street Leasehold LLC, dated as of March 12, 2020 (13) 10.23 Second Amendment to Lease, dated as of March 12, 2020, by and between the Company and MIT 130 Brookline Leasehold LLC.
+(13) 10.24† Amendment No. 1 to the License and Collaboration Agreement, dated as of May 30, 2020 by and between the Company and Regeneron Pharmaceuticals, Inc. (14) 10.25 Stock Purchase Agreement, dated as of May 30, 2020 by and between the Company and Regeneron Pharmaceuticals, Inc. (14) 10.26 Corporate Bonus Plan, effective April 3, 2020 (15) 21.1 Subsidiaries of the Registrant 23.1 Consent of Deloitte & Touche LLP, Independent Registered Public Accounting Firm 31.1 Certification of Chief Executive Officer pursuant to Rules 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Securities Exchange Act of 2002 31.2 Certification of Chief Financial Officer pursuant to Rules 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certifications pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of The Sarbanes-Oxley Act of 2002, by John M. Leonard, M.D., President and Chief Executive Officer of the Company, and Glenn Goddard, Executive Vice President, Chief Financial Officer of the Company (17) 101.INS Inline XBRL Instance Document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
-104 Cover Page Interactive Data File (formatted as inline XBRL with applicable taxonomy extension information contained in Exhibits 101) Com lication for confidential treatment of certain provisions has been granted by the Securities and Exchange mission.
-Omitted material for which confidential treatment has been requested has been filed separately the Securities and Exchange Commission.
-India (1) Inco cates a management contract or any compensatory plan, contract or arrangement rporated by reference to the Registrant's Current Report on Form 8-K (File No. 001-37766) filed with the urities and Exchange Commission on May 17, 2016 (2) Inco Secu rporated by reference to the Registration Statement on Form S-1 (File No. 333-210689) filed with the irities and Exchange Commission on May 5, 2016 Secu rporated by reference to the Registration Statement on Form S-1 (File No. 333-210689) filed with the urities and Exchange Commission on April 27, 2016 rporated by reference to the Registration Statement on Form S-1 (File No. 333-210689) filed with the urities and Exchange Commission on April 19, 2016 rporated by reference to the Registration Statement on Form S-1 (File No. 333-210689) filed with the
+104 Cover Page Interactive Data File (formatted as inline XBRL with applicable taxonomy extension information contained in Exhibits 101) Application for confidential treatment of certain provisions has been granted by the Securities and Exchange Commission.
+Omitted material for which confidential treatment has been requested has been filed separately with the Securities and Exchange Commission.
+Filed herewith.

-(5) Incorporated by reference to the Registration Statement on Form S-1 (File No. 333-210689) filed with the Securities and Exchange Commission on April 11, 2016
+Indicates a management contract or any compensatory plan, contract or arrangement Incorporated by reference to the Registrant's Current Report on Form 8-K (File No. 001-37766) filed with the Securities and Exchange Commission on May 17, 2016 Incorporated by reference to the Registration Statement on Form S-1 (File No. 333-210689) filed with the Securities and Exchange Commission on May 5, 2016

-(6) Incorporated by reference to the Registration Statement on Form S-1 (File No. 333-210689) filed with the Securities and Exchange Commission on April 12, 2016
+Incorporated by reference to the Registration Statement on Form S-1 (File No. 333-210689) filed with the Securities and Exchange Commission on April 27, 2016